TalariaSoftware/ncmanager-help/minutes/index.md

 for their attendance
 or lack thereof.[^bylawsattendance]

-This requires not only
+To achieve this
-a record
+the minutes should include
-of the roll call
+the roll call
 at the beginning
 of a meeting,
-but also a note
+and a note
 when any members arrive
 after the meeting
 is called to order